There are several reasons for your glasses to get cloudy. Please see if one of the following will solve the problem.

 Rinse aid prevents water droplets from drying on your glassware and leaving water marks.
 When the rinse aid light on your dishwasher is on, it’s time to refill.

-The rinse aid reservoir is located on the inside of your dishwasher’s door, next to the detergent compartment.
-Open the cover of the reservoir, pour in the rinse aid until the reservoir is full and close the cover.
+The rinse aid container is located on the inside of your dishwasher’s door, next to the detergent compartment.
+Open the cover of the container, pour in the rinse aid until the container is full and close the cover.

 Make sure the rinse aid setting is appropriate